RoadrunnerWMC/ndspy/docs/source/api/soundSequence.rst

 If you want to access events data as a list, you need to call the ``.parse()`` function on the *SSEQ* to switch it to the "parsed" state.
-This function (largely powered by :py:func:`readSequenceEvents`) attempts to parse the events data; if it's succcessful, the events will be placed in the ``.events`` attribute.
+This function (largely powered by :py:func:`readsoundSequence-events`) attempts to parse the events data; if it's succcessful, the events will be placed in the ``.events`` attribute.
 The function is pretty intelligent, but it nevertheless has a relatively high failure rate due to the sheer complexity of events data,